 I have a secret thought, from some things I have observed, that Goll may perhaps design you for some singular service in the world.
 O then labour to be prepared and qualified to do much for God.
 Suffer me to intreat you earnestly to "give yourself to prayer, to reading, and meditation," on divine truths: strive to penetrate to the bottom of them, and never be content with a superficial knowledge.
-By this means your thoughts will grow weighty and judicious; and you thereby will be possessed of a valuable treasure out of which you may produce "things new treasure, out of which you may produce "things new and old," to the glory of God.
+By this means your thoughts will grow weighty and judicious; and you thereby will be possessed of a valuable treasure, out of which you may produce "things new and old." to the glory of God.

-And now, "I commend you to the grace of God;"
+and old," to the glory of God.

-earnestly desiring, that a plentiful portion of the Divine Spirit may rest upon you; that you may live to God in every capacity, and do abundant for him in public, if it be his will; and that you may be richly qualified "for the inheritance of the saints in light."
+And now, "I commend you to the grace of God;" earnestly desiring, that a plentiful portion of the Divine Spirit may rest upon you; that you may live to God in every capacity, and do abundant for him in public, if it be his will; and that you may be richly qualified "for the inheritance of the saints in light."